 Expected ATC with consideration for non-tieline or operational constraints (for example, a constraint on an internal/external interface that imposes a limit on import/export).

-Note: .The actual number of TRs available for bidding may further be reduced in order to

-account for the TRs sold in previous three applicable long-term auctions.
+The actual number of TRs available for bidding may further be reduced in order to ensure the TR base quantity and the financial upper limit are not exceeded when accounting for the TRs sold in previous three applicable long-term auctions (refer to Figure 1 below).

-The flowchart below illustrates how the quantity of TRs offered are determined for ST

-auctions (refer to Figure 1 below).

 Figure 1: Determining TRs Offered for LT Auctions